PrototypeZone/tech104/tech104lab07.md

 - [ ] Demonstrated use of a string in the lab.
 - [ ] Project updated and logical.

-0. For this week's lab, mikelake.humber.ca is saying access denied, let us transfer our files to apollo.humber.ca and use it instead.
-Log in to apollo and write the command ```chmod g+wx .```
+0. For Lab07 Fall 2023, mikelake.humber.ca was saying access denied, thus we transfered our files to apollo.humber.ca and used it instead, remembering to write the command ```chmod g+wx .``` when logging in to apollo.
 1. Demonstrate one functioning ```string``` to your professor.
 An example is to write a DisplayHeader function in your code file:
 ```c